How to Complete Texas Defensive Driving in 5 Steps

 Step 2 - Ask Permission from Your Court

-Before you jump in and purchase a defensive driving course, you need to be sure to ask your court for permission to take a defensive driving course in order to dismiss your ticket.
+Before you jump in and purchase a defensive driving course, you must ask your court for permission to take a defensive driving course to dismiss your ticket.
 “How do I get the court’s permission?” you might ask.
-Depending on your court, you can make the request in person, via mail, or an online form.
-Your court information should be listed on your citation, so be sure to clarify with them directly on how to make the request.
-You will likely have to pay a court fee, provide your driver license number, and car insurance information at this time.
+Depending on your court, you can request a person via mail or an online form.
+Your court information should be listed on your citation, so be sure to clarify how to request with them.
+You will likely have to pay a court fee and provide your driver's license number and car insurance information.

 Step 3 - Choose a Defensive Driving Course

-Those looking to get their traffic ticket dismissed in Texas have two options: an in-person course or an online course.
+Those looking to get their traffic ticket dismissed in Texas have three options: an in-person course, an online course, or the Aceable hands-free audio course.
 A traditional in-person defensive driving course is usually taught by an instructor using slideshows in a classroom.
-These courses require you to physically travel to a location, sit in the classroom for multiple hours at a time, and then take a written test.
-Since these courses use a physical location and instructor, they are usually the more expensive option of the two.
+These courses require you to physically travel to a location, sit in the classroom for multiple hours, and then take a written test.
+Since these courses use a physical location and instructor, they are usually the more expensive.

 However, online courses are also available and allow for much more flexibility.
 TDLR-approved online courses like Aceable Texas Online Defensive Driving allow you to complete the six hours of coursework at any time, anywhere, and in smaller increments.
-Instead of just a dull slideshow or six full hours of reading, Aceable’s course includes videos, pop-up questions, and pictures.
+Instead of just a dull slideshow or six hours of reading, Aceable’s course includes videos, pop-up questions, and pictures.
 Aceable also offers a hands-free audio-only course you can take!
-You can complete your coursework and assessments on a computer, smartphone, or tablet, and even switch between devices!
-In addition, we have designed our course to not just teach you the state-required content, but to keep you engaged, interested, and maybe even smile a few times along the way.
+You can complete your coursework and assessments on a computer, smartphone, or tablet and even switch between devices!
+In addition, we have designed our course to teach you the state-required content, keep you engaged and interested, and maybe even smile a few times along the way.

 Step 4 – Finish the Course by Your Court Deadline

-Your court should have specified a date to complete your defensive driving course by – make sure you meet it!
+Your court should have specified a date to complete your defensive driving course – make sure you meet it!
 Most courts in Texas have a deadline of around 60 days.
-The course is just six hours long, but don’t leave it until the last minute, because you have one more step to complete!
-(Already waited until the last minute?
-Don’t panic yet – in some cases you can call the court and request an extension.)
+The course is just six hours long, but don’t leave it until the last minute because you have one more step to complete!
+Have you already waited until the last minute?
+Don’t panic yet – sometimes, you can call the court and request an extension.)

 Step 5 – Bring the Course Completion Certificate to Your Court